Union Soldier Laid in State

 WHERE: Front entrance North Carolina State Legislative Building – 16 W. Jones St. Raleigh, NC

-Susan Bro stands with Union Soldier (William Thorpe) in front of the Robert E. Lee statue in Charlottesville.
+Susan Bro stands with William Thorpe, “The Union Soldier”, in front of the Robert E. Lee statue in Charlottesville, VA.

 Bro is the mother of Heather Heyer, the young woman who was killed while peacefully protesting a neo-Nazi and white supremacist rally in Charlottesville on August 12, 2017.